Sri Samarth Ramdas pratishtha Hanuman

 Maruti Mandir

-At a later stage of development of Pune, Sardar Jivajipant Khazgiwale developed this area and named it after Lord Ganesha as Ganesh Peth in the year 1775.
-This great temple for Maruti is presently seen at the junction of Jagtap Road and Lakshmi Road at 260, Laxmi Road, Raje Wadi, New Nana Peth, Ganesh Peth, Pune.
+This great temple for Maruti consecrated by Sri Samarth is presently seen at the junction of Jagtap Road and Lakshmi Road at 260, Laxmi Road, Raje Wadi, New Nana Peth, Ganesh Peth, Pune.
+At a later stage of development in Pune, Sardar Jivajipant Khazgiwale developed this area and named it after Lord Ganesha Ganesh Peth in 1775.

 Rise of Marathas in Bharata Khanda

-After Chatrapati Sivaji had reestablished that the people of Bharat can govern themselves; the Bharathiya rule thus established started expanding.
+After Chatrapati Sivaji had reestablished that the people of Bharat could govern themselves; the Bharathiya rule thus established started expanding.
 The chief of these forces were Marathas, and the expansion of this rule extended from Thanjavur down south to north of Bharat.
-The might of this force was destined to be challanged.
-And the war is known as “Third Battle of Panipat”
+The might of this force was destined to be challenged.
+And the war is known as the ‘Third Battle of Panipat’

 Third Battle of Panipat